fridde/ndb_docs/roadmap.md

 * [x] dates in visits are saved with times instead of just dates
 * [ ] confirm visit page has wrong return layout (json vs html)
 * [ ] groups with no user show a false default value on group page. should be "Ingen" but is usually first person
+* [ ] adding new rows in "Visits" binds the wrong datepicker to the row

 * [ ] .